sayedhfatimi/the-contemplative-path-posts/2025-09-10-land-on-the-ledger-real-world-assets-as-nfts/post.md

 ## The Opportunity

-We don’t need a thousand speculative collections.
+We don't need a thousand speculative collections.
 We need one authoritative claim: *this token is the deed*.
 Make that true in law, and the rest becomes engineering—auditable, composable, and resilient.
 Titles become programmable.
 Compliance becomes ambient.
 Ownership becomes clearer and, paradoxically, more humane.

 Not code *instead* of courts, but code *with* courts.
 Not decentralization as dogma, but as discipline—sunlight on ledgers, dignity in process, and speed without sleight of hand.
 The registry of the future is a public good.
-Let’s build it as such.
+Let's build it as such.